JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 * Code Avengers 3-Level HTML adventure learning: http://www.codeavengers.com/ (You can also learn JavaScript for apps and games!)
 * HTMl5 Rocks web site with lots of tutorials: http://www.html5rocks.com/en/tutorials

-## Workshop B: Code animations and geometry with Python
+## Workshop B: Build a simple game with Python.

 ### Software to install on your laptop before you attend